brentd09/AZ040Labs/PowerShell-Lab-07.md

     <details><summary>Click for hint</summary><Strong>

     ```PowerShell
-    # Make chnages to the HelloWorld.ps1 file
+    # Make some changes to the HelloWorld.ps1 file

     # An easy way to do that is to use Out-File with the -Append parameter to modify the file
     # OR just edit the file manually